-FORM 10 -Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 1: OF 1934 5(d) OF THE SECURITIES EXCHANGE ACT For the quarterly period ended S September 30, 2016 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 18 OF 1934 5(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission file number : 001-36167 Karyopharm Ther (Exact name of registrant as spec Delaware (State or other jurisdiction of incorporation or organization) 26-3931704 (I.R.S.
-Employer Identification Number) 85 Wells Avenue, 2nd Floor Newton, MA (Address of principal executive offices) 02459 (Zip Code) (617) 658-0600 (Registrant's telephone number, in Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes ⊠ No □ · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant has submitted electronically and pequired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 period that the registrant was required to submit and post such files).
-Yes ⊠ No □ 5 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, an accessee the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting arge accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of November 2, 2016 there were 41,243,412 shares of Common Stock, \$0.00 001 par value per share, outstanding.
+FORM 10- Q Mark One) ⊠ QUARTERLY REPORT PURSI OF 1934 UANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT For the quarterly period ended March 31, 2017 OR ☐ TRANSITION REPORT PURS UANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number: 001-36167 Ka ryopharm Ther (Exact name of registrant as speci Delaware (State or other jurisdict incorporation or organia 26-3931704 (I.R.S.
+Employer Identification Number) 85 Wells Avenue, 2nd Newton, MA (Address of principal execut 02459 (Zip Code) (617) 658-0600 (Registrant's telephone number, inc uding area code) orter period that the registrant was requi be filed by Section 13 or 15(d) of the Securities Exchange Act of red to file such reports), and (2) has been subject to such filing 1934 Rule 405 of Regulation S-T (§232.405 osted on its corporate Web site, if any, every Interactive Data File of this chapter) during the preceding 12 months (or for such shorte er erated filer, a non-accelerated filer, smaller reporting company, or filer," "smaller reporting company," and "emerging growth company," Large accelerated filer \Box Accelerated filer × Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company X If an emerging growth company, indicate new or revised financial accounting standards p ted not to use the extended transition period for complying with an Exchange Act. \boxtimes ıy Indicate by check mark whether the regis trant is a shell company (as defined in F ule 12b-2 of the Exchange Act).
+Yes □ No ⊠

+As of April 28, 2017 there were 47,118,234 shares of Common Stock, \$0.0001 par value per share, outstanding.